 Now that you have safely transferred all of your essential files, are you ready to delete your Facebook account?

 Sure, it’s a scary prospect since you’ve probably been using the site for years.
 But think of all the free time you’ll open up.
 Not to mention not having to worry about its security issues.
-Tap or click here to find out how to easily delete your Facebook account.
+Tap or click here to find out how to delete your Facebook account.